LearnFintech / Data

 Threats

-• !Exchanges raising data licensing fees or restricting distribution
+• !Exchanges raising data-redistribution fees or restricting feeds directly hits the ~40% cost line

 L